 For property, plant and equipment and infrastructure, increases in the carrying amount arising on revaluation of asset classes are credited to a revaluation surplus in equity.
 Decreases that offset previous increases of the same class of asset are recognised against revaluation surplus directly in equity.
 All other decreases are recognised in profit or loss.
-Subsequent increases are then recognised in profit or loss to the extent they reverse a net revaluation decrease previously recognised in profit or loss for the same class of asset.
+Subsequent increases are then revaluation decrease previously recognised in profit or loss for the same class of asset.